omololevy/That-Minute/README.md

 # That-Minute
 #### This is a project on a python language to implement the a one minute life-changing pitch.
+A kind of life changing quotes.

  ***Tuesday November 9 2021***